 Group size is limited to no more than ten (10) stock animals at a time.

 There is only one designated parking area for horse trailers, which is specified on the back of the day use permit and is clearly marked with a road sign.
-If an alternate parking area has been temporarily designated, you will be notified by the park ranger before entering the monument.
+If an alternate parking area has been temporarily designated, you will be notified by the park ranger before entering the park.

 Racing and all types of unsafe riding are PROHIBITED.